Yorkshire Water's approach to tax

 For example, we do not use artificial tax avoidance schemes or tax havens to reduce the Group's tax liabilities.
 Our small handful of overseas companies have arisen as a result of non-tax driven business decisions and are wholly and exclusively resident for tax purposes in the UK or have no activity.
-A full explanation of our overseas companies is included in the Kelda Group structure section.
 We aim to maintain and develop a strong, proactive working relationship with HM Revenue & Customs.
 We are transparent with HM Revenue & Customs and, in cases of interpretation or complexity, work with them on a real time basis to determine the amount of tax due.

-Legislation and regulation requires that we are financially prudent to keep bills as low as possible for customers, provide fair returns to shareholders and ensure the long-term financeability of our essential water and waste water services.
-In order to achieve these requirements we minimise our tax liabilities by recognising government enabled legislative concessions and reliefs.
+Legislation and regulation requires that we are financially prudent to keep bills fair and affordable for customers, provide fair and sustainable returns to shareholders and ensure the long-term financeability of our essential water and waste water services.
+In order to achieve these requirements we manage our tax liabilities by recognising government enabled legislative concessions and reliefs.

 Further details regarding Yorkshire Water's tax position and the Kelda Group structure, which Yorkshire Water is part of, can be found below:

 Yorkshire Water makes significant contributions to the UK Exchequer each year, through payment and collection of a wide range of taxes, duties and rates.
 For example, we pay business rates, national insurance contributions and carbon taxes.
 We report our total tax contribution in our Annual Report and Financial Statement each year.

 (2019 - £131.5m)